Visiting Broad Sound Islands safely

 Commercial photography permits are required if you intend to sell any photographs taken of national park islands Organised event permits are required for organised group activities that may interfere with general public use.
 Commercial activity permits are required for any commercial activities.
-Contact us for further information.
+View permits and fees for further information.

 Domestic animals are not permitted on any of the islands of Broad Sound Islands National Park, or on the beaches and other intertidal areas that surround the national park islands.

 The islands of Broad Sound Islands National Park are subject to tropical coastal weather conditions with daytime summer temperatures averaging 30°C and daytime winter averages 23°C. For further information see the tourism information links below.

 Weather forecasts are available from the Bureau of Meteorology.